Emotional Counseling

 Is it trauma-informed?

-From trainings I've taken in the origins and effects of trauma, and working with the nervous system,
+I've taken many trainings in the origins and effects of trauma, and I find working with the nervous system most effective.

 I offer: